-This section explains how to change the administrator password for access to the switch management page.
+This section explains how to change the administrator password create additional administrative user accounts for access to the switch management page.

-- 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
+- 1. Log into your switch management page (see "Access your switch management page" on page 6). - 2.
 Click on System, and click on Administration. - 3.
 Review the settings.